Rights and registration

 - judicial authorities and experts appointed by them; and

 - competent authorities (see Article 5 of Law 7/2006).

 There is no state guarantee of title.

-It is possible to challenge the validity of information in the Property Register on the grounds of fraud or forgery (Article 7 of Law 7/2006).
+The validity of information in the Property Register may be challenged on the grounds of fraud or forgery (Article 7 of Law 7/2006).
 The Dubai Land Department can correct errors in the Property Register either at the request of a third party or on its own initiative (Article 13 of Law 7/2006).